 People in Kyrgyzstan are very nice and welcoming, which will help you feel safe during your trip.

 The best way to get to know locals is by staying at homestays and visiting small villages.
-Keep in mind, Kyrgyz people tend to be a bit more reserved; there were times when I would smile at people and wouldn’t get a smile back.
+Keep in mind, the nomadic people tend to be a bit more reserved; there were times when I would smile at people and wouldn’t get a smile back.
 But that doesn’t mean they are rude or unfriendly.
 It just isn’t as common to exchange smiles as it is in the US.

 18. Are There Natural Disasters In Kyrgyzstan?